cph-js284/SI_ex2/README.md

 ```
 sudo docker run -it --rm -p 6789:6789 --link mysql01 grpcserver
 ```
-5) Navigate to the client folder.
+5) In a new terminal.
+Navigate to the client folder.
 Build the GRpc-client container:
 ```
 sudo docker build -t grpcclient .
 ```